Trade Union Act 2016: Provisions

 Certain unions for public-sector workers would require either higher turnout (e.g. 75% turnout, with 40% of the members voting in support, 35% voting in opposition and 25% not voting) or striking to win a landslide victory (e.g. 50% turnout, 40% voting Yes, 10% voting No and 50% not voting).

-Section 4 requires a review of electronic balloting.
-This was demanded by the House of Lords, during its passage through Parliament, since the existing law mandated the process of postal voting.
+The legislation includes a requirement to review electronic balloting demanded by the House of Lords, during its passage through Parliament, since the existing law mandated the process of postal voting.
+The review was launched in November 2016.

-Sections 5 to 7 requires more information about numbers of people voting and about results to be given to union members and to the Certification Officer.

-Section 8 requires two weeks' notice of industrial action is given to an employer (the employer can agree to one week), amending section 234A.

-Section 9 limits the right to take industrial action after a strike ballot to six months, or nine months if the employer agrees.
+The act includes a limitation on the right to take industrial action after a strike ballot to six months or nine months if an employer agrees.

-Section 10 requires a "union supervisor" on each picket with an "approval letter" from the union, and must wear something that "readily identifies" them as the supervisor.
+The act required clearer descriptions of trade union disputes on ballot papers.

+The act gave additional powers to certification officers to ensure rules are followed.

+The act increased the notice period for industrial action in cases where the employer disagrees to 14 days.

-Sections 11 and 12 replace TULRCA 1992 sections 84 and 84A, requiring union members to opt in to a political fund, and be given details about how the money will be used.
+The act required union members to opt in to a political fund, with a requirement for unions to publish details on how this money is spent.

-Sections 13 to 15 concern trade union facility time and restrict deductions of union fees from wages in the public sector.

-Sections 16 to 21 change rules surrounding the Certification Officer for independent trade unions.